 4. Make time for the things you love

 The other day I sat down at the piano and sang, which I haven’t done in a while (which is kinda ludicrous considering I’m majoring in musical theater).
 And after singing I felt so energized and happy, I felt like myself again.
 I remembered my purpose in life and what all of this labor is for – and I was astounded that I haven’t been singing more lately.
 But that’s what happens, things slip away.
 And we can’t forget about those things we love to do, that make us happy.
-They are so important and essential to joy and self care.
+They are so important and essential to joy.